kmkr/splendid-nudibranch/content.md

 DSC05829.jpg

-Title	Red Sea Visibility
+Title	The Red Sea
 Loc		Egypt
 Tags	2014
 Latin	-
-Desc	The Red Sea is surrounded by deserts and with few connected rivers the visibility gets exceptional.
+Desc	Surrounded by deserts and with few connected rivers, the Red Sea's visibility is very pleasant.

 DSC06145.jpg

 Title	St. Johns Cave Systems
-Loc		St. Johns, Egypt
+Loc		St. Johns Reef, Egypt
 Tags	2014
 Latin	-
 Desc	St. Johns is know for its array of caverns, tunnels, overhangs and swim-throughs.
 The sun pierce through the cracks, crevices and holes inside the caverns, guiding us through the maze.
 The majestetic area feel like a long lost world, mountains now covered in coral.